celadari/json-logic-scala/docs/_posts/evaluator-define-custom-operator.md

 evaluator.eval(...)
 ```

-## How to implement a custom operator ?
+## How to implement a custom operator

-There are two distinct ways of defining an operator.
+There are two distinct ways to define an operator.

-### First approach: implementing `Operator` trait
+### First approach: implementing the `Operator` trait

 *Example:*
 Let's implement an operator "expN" that takes two input $$X$$, $$N$$ and computes:
 $$\sum_{n=1}^{N} \frac{X^{n}}{n!}$$

-Only remaining thing is to do is manually passing information about "expN" operator as an `MethodConf` object to
+The only remaining thing is to do is manually pass the information about the
+"expN" operator as an `MethodConf` object to the `EvaluatorLogicConf.createConf`
-`EvaluatorLogicConf.createConf` method.
+method.

 ```scala
 class OperatorPlus2 {
   def factorial(n: Int): Int = ...